IBM/ddc-cloud-native-security-labs/workshop/lab-02/README.md

     Resource Group ID: 93f7a4cd3c824c0cbe90d8f21b46f758
     ```

-5. Create a new Object Storage instance via CLI command, for the lab you can use a `Standard` plan.
+5. Create a new Object Storage instance via CLI command, for the lab you can use a `Lite` plan.

     ```
     $ ibmcloud resource service-instance-create <instance-name> cloud-object-storage <plan> global -g Default